hpi-dhc/trace-imu/README.md

 ### Sequencing

 To make sure that it classifies the right activity we tried different overlapping window sizes (2, 4, 8, ... sec).
 The more it was concluded the same activity the higher the likelood of having the right activity.
-(HMM, LSTM)?
+(HMM, CNN-LSTM)?

 ## Conclusion